 Perhaps you prefer 20 round magazines instead of the standard 30, or your rifle has a unique optic setup that does not fit into pre-made cutouts.
 Or maybe you have a minimalist stock and the normal cutout will leave too much open space.

 Whatever the case, you may prefer a hard case with a third piece of foam in the middle.
 That way you can cut out precisely the foam you want.

-Pelican cases are the best for this, even if they are not the easiest.
-Cheaper cases tend to have less rigid foam.
+Pelican and other cases do this well, even if they are not the easiest.
+Cheaper cases tend to have less rigid or egg-crate foam.

-Here’s a trick to approach Pelican quality using a cheaper case with cheaper foam:
+Here’s a trick to upgrade a cheaper case with cheaper foam:

 After you cut out the foam in the shape you want, spray the foam with Plasti Dip.
 The Plasti Dip will cover the foam and make a soft yet firm surface, while still allowing the foam to absorb impacts and cushion your rifle!